Looking for new ways to grow your customer base? Don’t forget about wowing the customers you already have to generate more word-of-mouth marketing.

 Creating a compelling story goes hand in hand with offering value and appealing to emotions.
 If customers love the “why” behind what you do – your mission and values – and that “why” is packaged in a story that’s moving and easy to tell, customers will share your story with others.

 One example is 4Ocean’s story: they pull plastic from the ocean daily to help marine life, and then recycle much of that plastic into bracelets and other products.
-That story is the main reason why 4Ocean’s bracelets have become so well-known.
+That story is the main reason 4Ocean’s bracelets have become so well-known.

-Even if you’re a small business (and not a big brand!), you can find a story worth sharing — we love this marketing exercise as a way to get started.
+Even if you’re a small business (and not a big brand), you can find a story worth sharing — we love this marketing exercise as a way to get started.

-4ocean story: pulling plastic out of oceans
+The company 4Ocean's website, describing their story of pulling plastic out of oceans

 Word-of-mouth marketing FAQ